 This initial meeting is crucial for both you and your stylist.

 - Discussion: Clearly articulate your vision, the wedding theme, your hair type, and any concerns you have.
-A good stylist will ask about your daily hair routine, your comfort level with hair up or down, and your desired level of formality.
+Additionally, a good stylist will ask about your daily hair routine, your comfort level with hair up or down, and your desired level of formality.
 They will help you visualize the final look based on your input.

 The Importance of a Hair Trial: A Dress Rehearsal